enenra/aqdse/AQD - Armor Expansion/Content/patch_notes.md

-# Patch 2.2
+# Patch 2.2a

-* Added Corner Split blocks for 3x1, 4x1 and 5x1 slopes.
+* Fixed panel lines on 5x1 Corner Split with Weldless armor skin.